NicoM1/BookScrape/README.md

 BookScrape
 ==========

-**Disclaimer: Please remember, before posting the results of this tool, check to make sure no personal information of private sites are contained in it.
+**Disclaimer: Please remember, before posting the results of this tool, check to make sure no personal information or private sites are contained in it.
 I am not responsible for any damage as a result of posting the results of this tool, but I also do not want to hear that something I made has caused someone problems.
 Thank you.**

 A simple scraper for Chrome, letting you create readable text or html lists out of your boomarks